 What is an ACL Injury?

 An ACL injury in dogs refers to a tear or rupture of the anterior cruciate ligament, a key stabilizing ligament in the knee joint.
 This injury can be partial or complete and is often seen in active dogs, particularly those involved in high-impact activities.
-However, overweight dogs are at a higher risk due to the additional stress on their joints.
+However, higher weight dogs are at a higher risk due to the additional stress on their joints.

 Dog ACL Injury Risk Factors